mortonsc/TIgameoflife/README.md

 * About/help screen
 * Wrapping around edges
 * Generation number tracking
-* Ability to load/save to the calc's picture variables

 ## Contact
 You can contact me via email; my address is visible on my Github profile.